Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 📢 **<font color=red size=5> Openings</font>**

-Delta Lab is actively seeking talented students, post-doctoral research fellows, and research assistants to join our team.
+Delta Lab is actively seeking talented students, post-doctoral research fellows, and fully-funded research assistants to join our team.
 If you are interested in any of these positions, please feel free to drop me an email.
 See [Openings](https://qiaoyu-tan.github.io/openings/) for details!

 📢 **<font color=red size=5> Call for Paper</font>**